-Firefox 3.5 comes with an annoying problem that I’m not able to solve.
-The developers – for unknown reasons – have decided to make it possible to drag tabs which has the effect that they spawn a new Firefox window and close the tab in the old Firefox instance.
+Firefox 3.5 comes with an annoying problem that I'm not able to solve.
+The developers - for unknown reasons - have decided to make it possible to drag tabs, which in itself is an interesting feature.
+Tabs can be dragged into another position in the browser's tabbar, or to spawn a new browser window instead.
+This closes the original tab in the old Firefox instance, before it gets opened in a new instance.

-There is apparently no way of disabling the feature to drag and drop tabs into new windows in Firefox at this point.
-It happens about once a day that a tab gets accidentally dragged to much around so that it spawns in a new window.
+There is apparently no way of disabling the drag and drop tabs into new window feature in Firefox at this point.
+It happens about once a day that a tab gets accidentally dragged too much around so that it spawns in a new window.
 The only solution then is to copy the url, close the new web browser window, open a new tab and load the url again in the main browser window.
 It is not even possible to undo closing the tab in the main browser window as its history will be completely moved to the new browser window as well.

 Please leave a comment if you know of a way to disable the spawning of new Firefox windows when dragging and dropping tabs.